jasonhaak/runtime_analysis_php/README.md

 The runtime analysis of the AVL tree is implemented by the `analyse_avl_tree` function.
 First, a new, empty AVL tree is created.
 Then, an array with numbers from 1 to `n` is generated.
 The time measurement starts immediately before executing the `$avl_tree->insert_array($avl_array)` function, which successively fills the AVL tree with the numbers from the array.
 The time measurement ends after executing this function.

 ### Graph Coloring Analysis
 The `analyse_graph_coloring` function implements the runtime analysis of graph coloring.
 In this function, an adjacency matrix of size `n` is created, representing the complete graph.
 Additionally, an array of length `n` is created for color assignments.
 The `graph_coloring(0, $adjacency_matrix, $assignments, $size)` function colors the individual nodes of the graph from the adjacency matrix.
-The number of colors corresponds to the size `n` and, therefore, the number of nodes.
+The number of colors corresponds to the size `n` and therefore, the number of nodes.
 The time measurement starts immediately before executing this function and ends after its completion.

 ## Version History
 ### 1.0 (2024-05-13)